mauprogramador/scopus-survey-api/TERMS_OF_SERVICE.md

 - The Service is completely free of viruses or other harmful components.
 - The results of using the Service will meet your requirements.

-While we strive to provide accurate and useful information, the Service does not warrant and is not responsible regarding the accuracy, reliability, completeness, currency, or timeliness of any data obtained from the [Scopus APIs](https://dev.elsevier.com/sc_apis.html).
+While the Scopus database is known for its curated content of peer-reviewed literature, and we strive to provide accurate and useful information, the Service itself does not guarantee and is not responsible for the accuracy, reliability, completeness, currency, or timeliness of any data obtained from the [Scopus APIs](https://dev.elsevier.com/sc_apis.html).

 Our use of Scopus data does not imply endorsement by, or affiliation with, [Elsevier](https://www.elsevier.com) or [Scopus](https://www.scopus.com/home.uri).
 The data is provided **"AS IS"**, and we do not assume any responsibility or liability for any errors, omissions, or inaccuracies in such data, or for any actions taken in reliance thereon.